 To quilt or not to quilt?
 Camping quilts have experienced a surge in popularity over the last decade, making them a serious rival for the traditional camping sleeping bag, and there are now far more quilt options available on the market than ever before.

 However, many people remain firmly in the sleeping bag camp, and wouldn’t dream of ditching their bag for a quilt.
 And why is this?
-Nine times out of ten the answer will be warmth.
+Nine times out of ten the answer will be warm.
 If you’re going to be camping in extremely cold environments, then no quilt can beat a good bag.
+Of course, if you really don’t like camping, then maybe you need to read these tips instead.

 But what if you aren’t carrying your load on your back or camping in super cold climates?
 Then the decision becomes quite tricky, and extra considerations aside from portability and warmth come into play.
 Here, we’ve weighed up the performance of quilts versus sleeping bags in various categories.
 We’ve summarized our findings too so that you can decide once and for all whether a quilt or a sleeping bag (or some kind of hybrid) is the right companion for your camping adventures.